AdobeDocs/experience-manager-screens.en/help/user-guide/using-chrome-player-as-an-extension.md

 ---
 # Using Chrome Player as an Extension {#using-chrome-player}

-ChromeOS player can be installed as Chrome Browser plugin in developer mode without requiring actual chrome player device.
+ChromeOS player can be installed as Chrome browser plugin in developer mode without requiring actual chrome player device.

  >[!CAUTION]
  >